-5.3.1 Effect of budget control on profitability of manufacturing firms
+5.3.1 Effect of budget control on profitability of manufacturing firm

 The budget control was found operating though with limited capacity, there is need to enhance the budgetary controls through improving the mechanism for budgeting as the mechanism for enhancing profitability.
 The process of budget control in manufacturing companies should be very comprehensive covering all departments and sections as this will enable management to effectively implement budgetary controls.
-Manufacturing companies in Hargeisa should look at other factors that directly affect profitability.
+Manufacturing companies like G.B.K Group of Companies Limited should look at other factors that directly affect profitability.
 These include availability of qualified personnel to implement the budget, the level of technology applied and the effect of changes in demand.

-5.3.2 Effect of cost allocation on profitability of manufacturing firms
+5.3.2 Effect of cost allocation on profitability of manufacturing firm

 The cost allocation appropriateness needs to be enhanced through enhancing the cost allocations mechanisms as practical situations to improve profitability.
-There is need for managers who are responsible for the setting cost allocation standards should be educated on the relevance for the costs of the manufacturing firms.
-Adherence to the standard costing information should be practiced by the top management as it is a tool for the improvement of profit in the manufacturing firms.
+There is need for managers who are responsible for the setting cost allocation standards should be educated on the relevance for the costs of the manufacturing firm.
+Adherence to the standard costing information should be practiced by the top management as it is a tool for the improvement of profit in the manufacturing firm.

-5.3.3 Effect of cost monitoring on profitability of manufacturing firms
+5.3.3 Effect of cost monitoring on profitability of manufacturing firm